 Student participants will:

-- Have fun getting to meet dozens of students through small group and one-on-one modules
+- Have fun getting to meet students through small group meetings

 - Talk directly to experts in the areas that you’re seeking to impact